ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-7-1.md

 });
 ```

 We are using the “or” operator when setting the “tweetsCreated” variable.
-We are doing this because the first time a user creates a tweet, there won’t be any cookies set since they haven’t created a tweet yet.
+We are doing this because the first time a user creates a tweet, there won't be any cookies set since they haven't created a tweet yet.
 This means that the “tweets_created” cookie will be undefined.
-Since we want the cookie to be an array, we are using the “or” operator to set “tweetsCreated” to an empty array if the “tweets_created” cookies doesn’t exist.
+Since we want the cookie to be an array, we are using the “or” operator to set “tweetsCreated” to an empty array if the “tweets_created” cookies doesn't exist.
 If the “tweets_created” cookie does exist, then the empty array gets ignored and “tweetsCreated” is the array from the cookie.

 In the query callback, just before the redirect, we are setting our “tweets_created” cookie.
 We set cookies with the “cookies” method on the response parameter.
 The first parameter to the “cookies” method is the name of the cookies and the second is the value the we are giving the cookie.
 There is a third optional parameter, that takes an object with options for the cookie.
 In this object, we can set things like expiration date and domain name that the cookie applies to.

 For our cookies, we are setting the “httpOnly” option to true.
 This option makes it so the cookie can only be accessed by the web server and not by client side javascript.
-Don’t worry about this too much.
+Don't worry about this too much.
 Just know that the having this option set means that only our web server can read the cookie.

-We are setting our cookie, but we aren’t adding ids to our “tweetsCreated” array.
+We are setting our cookie, but we aren't adding ids to our “tweetsCreated” array.
 To do this, we need the id of the tweet that was just created.
 There is a second parameter that is passed to our INSERT INTO query callback that contains the inserted id.
-Let’s add that parameter and call it “results”.
+Let's add that parameter and call it “results”.

 ```javascript
 connection.query(query, [handle, body], function(err, results) {